robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 .. sourcecode:: python

-   """Library for libdoc demonstration purposes.
+   """Library for Libdoc demonstration purposes.

    This library does not do anything useful.